Saekano the Movie: Finale: Voice cast

 Additionally, Hitomi Nabatame and Houko Kuwashima reprise their roles from Saekano: How to Raise a Boring Girlfriend anime television series as Akane Kosaka and Sonoko Machida, respectively.
 Eri Suzuki, Rui Tanabe, and Yō Taichi return as the voices of Icy Tail band members Tokino Himekawa, Echika Mizuhara, and Ranko Morioka, respectively.

 Production

 Development

 A film adaptation of the sequel to Saekano: How to Raise a Boring Girlfriend Flat was announced at the Saekano: How to Raise a Boring Girlfriend Fes Flat ~Glistening Moment event in December 2017.
-In March 2018, Kurehito Misaki, the light novel illustrator, stated that the film would not be a compilation of its previous anime television series and believed that writer Fumiaki Maruto, who also served as scriptwriter, would work on it as details were being laid out.
+In March 2018, Kurehito Misaki, the light novel illustrator, stated that the film would not be a compilation of its previous anime television series and believed that writer Fumiaki Maruto, who also served as a screenwriter, would work on it as details were being laid out.

 In October 2018, the title of the film was revealed, with the word "Fine" referencing the musical term that means "end" in Italian, while CloverWorks and Aniplex were announced as the animation production studio and distributor, respectively.
 In June 2019, Sacra Music revealed that the film would be released in Japan on October 26.